IQSS/dataverse/doc/sphinx-guides/source/developers/dependencies.rst

 are used in the order they appear.

 ----

-.. [#ide] Modern IDEs import your Maven POM and offer import autocompletion for classes based on direct dependencies
+.. rubric:: Footnotes

-          in the model.
+.. [#f1] Modern IDEs import your Maven POM and offer import autocompletion for classes based on direct dependencies in the model.
 You might end up using legacy or repackaged classes because of a wrong scope.
-.. [#ide2] This is going to bite back in modern IDEs when importing classes from transitive dependencies by "autocompletion accident".
+.. [#f2] This is going to bite back in modern IDEs when importing classes from transitive dependencies by "autocompletion accident".

 ----